 How to create new habits

+How long does it take to form a new habit?
+According to James Clear, the author of the book Atomic Habits, it can take between two to eight months to make a habit "automatic."
 If you've ever wondered "how to achieve my goals", or "how to create new habits", this Habit Tracker spreadsheet is for you.
-But James Clear, the author of the book Atomic Habits, says the key is to focus on habits, not goals, as the achievement of a goal is only a momentary change, not a sustained change.
+But James Clear says the key is to focus on habits, not goals, as the achievement of a goal is only a momentary change, not a sustained change.

 Human brains are hardwired to take the path of least resistance, which makes the adoption of new habits hard.
 Instead, James recommends a four-step process: Make them obvious, make them attractive, make them easy, and make them satisfactory.
 You don't need a habit tracker app or online habit tracker to do this.
 Our Habit Tracker spreadsheet template does all four of James' suggestions.
 Check it out: